Skip to Main Content

 MLA Citation Guide (9th Edition): Images, Charts, Graphs, & Tables

-This research guide is based on the MLA Handbook 9th edition
+This resource guide is based on the MLA Handbook 9th edition

 Reproducing vs Citing